Khost rebellion (1924–1925): The war under Mahomet Wali Khan; siege of Matun lifted (April–May 1924)

-The Loya Jirga
+The Loya Jirga (June 1924)

+The period of military inactivity which followed was spent in negotiations between Mullah Abdullah, the principal rebel leader, on the one side, and Sardar Mahomet Wali and the official Mullahs on the other.
+A report that the Amir had offered to suspend the operation of certain articles of the Fundamental Code gave ground for hope that a settlement was in prospect.

-In the midst of the rebellion, King Amanullah summoned an assembly of around 1000 tribal and religious leaders, a loya jirga, which he hoped would help legitimize his policies and therefore counter Mulla's religious claims.
+King Amanullah summoned an assembly of around 1000 tribal and religious leaders, a loya jirga, which he hoped would help legitimize his policies and therefore counter Mulla's religious claims.
 To his surprise, the majority of Ulama attending the assembly demanded the nullification of the reforms, which led Amanullah reluctantly withdraw some of his policies and begin negotiations in early June.
-On 20 June, peace talks broke down, and fighting resumed four days later.
+On 20 June, peace talks broke down, and fighting resumed on the 24th.